MohammadAminKoohi/OnlineShoeShop/README.md

 # OnlineShoeShop
-A client-server shoe store simulation implemented using sockets and multithreading, allowing multiple clients to perform operations such as registering, logging in, getting shoe prices and quantities, charging accounts, and making purchases.
+Sut advanced programming problem 2 of Network and multithreading assignment A client-server shoe store simulation implemented using sockets and multithreading, allowing multiple clients to perform operations such as registering, logging in, getting shoe prices and quantities, charging accounts, and making purchases.

 ## Commands